DFE-Digital/bat-design-history/app/posts/teacher-success/2025-01-25-existing-evidence-review.md

 The included insight from:

-- Get Ready to Teach (preceding team)
+- Register trainee teachers team (specifically the 'Get ready to teach' squad)

 - Get into Teaching